Professional residential and commercial flooring installation services in Singapore that guarantee a flawless finish

-Solid, neutral shades have always been a safe bet for home and office carpeting, but the trend nowadays is towards making a bolder statement with your flooring, vibrant colours such as orange, red, and green emerging as popular choices.
-A bold colour can also mask the effects of daily wear.
-Many people are going for multi-colour mixtures in striking patterns such as colour-blocking or stripes.
+Solid, neutral shades have always been a safe bet for home and commercial carpeting, but the trend nowadays is towards making a bolder statement with your carpeting.
+Vibrant colours such as orange, red, and green are emerging as popular choices.

-Most hardwood flooring nowadays is made from white oak, red oak, cherry, maple, pecan, hickory, and white ash, or from more exotic woods such as tigerwood, African teak, and Brazilian cherry.
+Most hardwood flooring nowadays is made from white oak, red oak, cherry, maple, pecan, hickory or white ash, or from more exotic woods such as tigerwood, African teak or Brazilian cherry.

-- Solid hardwood flooring, which can only be used over a wooden sub-floor; and
+- Natural wood flooring, which can only be used over a wooden subfloor.

 - Engineered wood flooring, which can be installed in any room, including basements.